EzeOnoky/Project-Base-Learning-7/README.md

 cd tooling
 ls /var/www    confirm there is a html folder here

-Run below while on tooling directory, the target is to copy ALL the content of html(inside the dowloaded repo - toolin sudo cp -R html/. /var/www/html
+Run below while on tooling directory, the target is to copy ALL the content of html(inside the dowloaded repo - tooling) into the folder that gives us the default Apache page as in *step 5 - I installed  Apache and PHP on the Web server* - pls refer to it

+sudo cp -R html/. /var/www/html

-confirm the copying was successful, same content should be on below paths ls /var/www/html
+confirm the copying was successful, same content should be on below paths

+ls /var/www/html
 ls html
 ```